deadlyvipers/dojo_rules/introduction.md

 This is the introduction!
-My favorite Code School path is Git
+My favorite Code School path is JavaScript